smiitm/shaastra/README.md

 Task 3: Hamburger sidebar
 Task 4: corousel type video section with content as props Task 5: Login ans signup pages using react router
+Task 6: Searchbar with sugessions and filtering for highlights